Automattic/wp-calypso/packages/composite-checkout/README.md

 ### CheckoutSummaryArea

-Renders its `children` prop and acts as a wrapper to flow outside of the [`CheckoutSteps`](#CheckoutSteps) wrapper (floated on desktop, collapsed on mobile).
+Renders its `children` prop and acts as a wrapper to flow outside of the [`CheckoutStepGroup`](#CheckoutStepGroup) wrapper (floated on desktop, collapsed on mobile).
 It has the following props.

 - `className?: string`.
 The className for the component.